nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 The default optimization strategy is to immediately begin direct inversion of the iterative subspace.
 Damping is also initiated (using 70% of the previous density) for the first 2 iteration.
-In addition, if the HOMO - LUMO gap is small and the Fock matrix somewhat diagonally dominant, then level-shifting is automatically initiated.
+In addition, if the HOMO - LUMO gap is small and the Fock matrix diagonally dominant, then level-shifting is automatically initiated.
 There are a variety of ways to customize this procedure to whatever is desired.